covcom/304CEM/03 Asynchronous JavaScript/README.md

 There is a slide deck https://goo.gl/qF1iAy to accompay this worksheet.
 Make sure you are familiar with its contents before proceeding.

+## Contents

+The lab covers a wide number of topics associated with running async code.
+The first 3 should be considered **essential** and the rest are topics that, whilst not essential to completing the assignment will greatly improve your knowledge of how asyncronous code works and, should you choose to implement these, will lead to much cleaner code.

+1. Async callbacks
+2. JSON data
+3. Modules and callbacks
+4. Nested callbacks
+5. Generators
+6. Promises
+7. Async functions
+8. Screen scraping

 ## 1 Async Callbacks

 In this first exercise you will learn about two important concepts.